-- An overloaded word - Grasping, seizing - An interaction of a subject with an event or entity which involves perception but not necessarily cognition - "There are eight Categories of Existence (PR p.22): - (i) Actual Entities (also termed Actual Occasions), or Final Realities, or Res Verae [true thing]. - (ii) Prehensions, or Concrete Facts of Relatedness."
+- An overloaded word - Grasping, seizing - An interaction of a subject with an event or entity which involves perception but not necessarily cognition. - "There are eight Categories of Existence (PR p.22): - (i) Actual Entities (also termed Actual Occasions), or Final Realities, or Res Verae [true thing]. - (ii) Prehensions, or Concrete Facts of Relatedness."

-Prehension - some other mentions PR p.19
+Prehension - Conceptual Definition PR p.19